31 Days of Gore: Mahakaal (1993)

 It’s October.
 Time to talk horror.
 This year I’m reviewing a different horror movie each day of the month.

-I haven’t watched a lot of Hindi redos because they can be much longer than their Hollywood counterparts.
-Mahakaal, despite condensing the kills from several Nightmare on Elm Street films into one movie, is only a little over two hours long.
-Since it got a US DVD release in 2009, it’s relatively easy to track down a copy, too (coughyoutubecough-cough).
+Do you know what Freddy films are missing?
+Singing and dancing, that’s what.
+Leave it to Bollywood to address this oversight.
+I haven’t watched a lot of Hindi reduxes because they can be much longer than their Hollywood counterparts.
+Awara Paagal Deewana, which remakes both The Whole Nine Yards and action sequences from The Matrix, is nearly three hours long.
+Mahakaal, despite condensing the kills from several Nightmare on Elm Street films into one movie, is mercifully only a little over two hours long.

-The film is made by the Ramsay brothers, who I’m led to believe are a pretty big deal in Bollywood.
+The film is made by the Ramsay brothers, who I’m led to believe are a big deal in Bollywood.
 According to Wikipedia:

 The Ramsey Brothers have made more than 30 horror films in India, which epitomize the lower depths of 1980s Bollywood sleaze and gore, but which have secured their place in Hindi cinema’s hall of fame as the pioneers of horror.

-So you can expect some dance numbers with your horror.
+So it’s safe to say you can expect some dance numbers here.
 What you might not expect is a Michael Jackson impersonator who incorporates mime routines into his act.
 He’s not very good at it, either.
 Whether or not that’s the joke, I honestly don’t know.
+I’ll be the first to admit that Indian humor is a bit lost on me.

-I’ll be the first to admit a lot of the humor is lost on me, but even when it doesn’t jell with my American sensibilities, the movie is downright charming.
-Which isn’t to say this isn’t a funny movie.
-Mahakaal can be a lot of fun with the right group, and not all of the laughter will come from the low production values and silly dance sequences.
-Even though this version of Freddy Kruger looks as if his makeup consisted of oatmeal and shoe polish, there’s still something creepy about the way his scenes are shot.
+Even when Mahakaal doesn’t jell with my American sensibilities, the movie is downright charming.
+Which isn’t to say it won’t be funny to Americans.
+Mahakaal can be a lot of fun with the right group, and not all of the laughter will come from the low production values and bizarre dance sequences.
+Even though this version of Freddy Kruger looks as if his makeup consists of oatmeal and shoe polish, there’s still something creepy about the way his scenes are shot.

 Come back at midnight Central Time for the next movie.